Laucsen/ng-data-blocks/README.md

 7. Bounded objects, where max of one can be other object value.
 8. Expression, where a max value can be other and a operation of other value.
 7. Auto generated Documentation based on schemas and more info, updating this readme.
+8. Visual error, like when a check group has a minimal value and user try to insert a lower value.

 1. Tests
 2. Build o Travis